Heapy/kotbot/core-gen/src/main/resources/latest.md

 * Use nested pre and code tags, to define programming language for pre entity.
 * Programming language can't be specified for standalone code tags.
 * A valid emoji must be used as the content of the tg-emoji tag.
 The emoji will be shown instead of the custom emoji in places where a custom emoji cannot be displayed (e.g., system notifications) or if the message is forwarded by a non-premium user.
 It is recommended to use the emoji from the emoji field of the custom emoji sticker.
-* Custom emoji entities can only be used by bots that purchased additional usernames on Fragment.
+* Custom emoji entities can only be used by bots that purchased additional usernames on Fragment or in the messages directly sent by the bot to private, group and supergroup chats if the owner of the bot has a Telegram Premium subscription.

 ###### Markdown style